wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-add-domain.md

 - [Find your domain registrar or DNS hosting provider](https://support.office.com/article/Find-your-domain-registrar-or-DNS-hosting-provider-b5b633ba-1e56-4a98-8ff5-2acaac63a5c8/)
 - [Work with domain names in Office 365](https://support.office.com/article/Work-with-domain-names-in-Office-365-4f1bd681-337a-4bd3-a7b7-cf77b18d0870/)

-## About your onmicrosoft.com domain
+## About your partner.onmschina.cn domain

-You can use your onmicrosoft.com domain with other services.
+You can use your partner.onmschina.cn domain with other services.
 For example, you can use the domain with Exchange Online and Lync Online to create distribution lists and sign-in accounts so users can access SharePoint Online and site collections.

-If you add your own domain names to your directory, you can continue to use your onmicrosoft.com domain.
+If you add your own domain names to your directory, you can continue to use your partner.onmschina.cn domain.

-After you choose the name to use with the cloud service during signup, such as contoso.onmicrosoft.com, you cannot change the name.
+After you choose the name to use with the cloud service during signup, such as contoso.partner.onmschina.cn, you cannot change the name.

 ## How can I add my own domain?